What is a CSA?

 Half Mini Share cost $220 for 12 weeks

 How do I join?

-Just stop by the farm during our regular business hours and ask to sign up!
+Just stop by the farm during our regular business hours or visit our online store to sign up!

 If you have any other questions, please call 215-378-6679.